 SSE energy prices

-The graph below shows how SSE’s variable (also known as standard) tariff and its cheapest fixed tariff compared with the cheapest fixed tariff on the market over a two-year period.
+The graph above shows how SSE’s variable (also known as standard) tariff, its priciest tariff and its cheapest tariff compared with the cheapest tariff on the market over a two-year period.

-If you were a SSE customer and on its variable tariff, you would have been paying a lot less if you’d switched to a cheaper energy deal, especially in summer 2016.
+If you were a SSE customer and on its variable tariff, you would have been paying a lot less if you’d switched to a cheaper energy deal.

 Don’t pay your energy firm more than you should.
 Use Which?
 Switch to find the cheapest gas and electricity.